-SEAR (Southern Emergency Access Route) Update - May 2023 FAQs Related to Evacuation, Feasibility Study Results, & Financing
+SEAR (Southern Emergency Access Route) Update - October 2023 FAQs Related to Evacuation, Feasibility Study Results, & Financing

 The Genesee Fire Protection District (GFPD), as is true for much of the Western U.S, is at high risk for high-severity wildfires due to overgrown vegetation exacerbated by dry and hot weather, and strong, gusty winds.
 The GFPD has limited egress routes and potential for extreme congestion, and numerous non-survivable roadways.
 Models suggest that under our present egress structure estimated evacuation times are 3.5 to 4 hours for most of the approximately 4000 residents of GFPD (includes GF and surrounding HOAs), while impeding access for first responders entering the fire protection district.
-If our current evacuation route is closed, we may have no other option then to shelter in place.